 CE stands for Conformité Européenne (French), or European Conformity in English.
-CE represents and effort to harmonize related national regulations in an effort to reduce regulatory barriers between European countries, and to facilitate the movement of goods between them.
+CE represents an effort to harmonize related national regulations to reduce regulatory barriers between European countries and to facilitate the movement of goods between them.
 A CE mark on a product indicates that it conforms with all applicable European EMC and Safety requirements.

 What is EN 55032?

 CISPR 32 was adopted by the EU under the scope of EN 55032 and will be required as of March 5, 2017.
 CISPR 32 was designed to replace CISPR 13, CISPR 22, and EN 55103-1, which were previously used to show compliance to emission regulations for receivers and information technology equipment.

 CISPR 32 was created to address the fact that much of today’s IT equipment integrates multiple features and capabilities.
 Rather than test to multiple standards, product developers need only to test to CISPR 32.
 While CISPR 32 is not an exact merge of the two previous standards, it does closely resemble CISPR 22 in several ways:

 - Telecommunications port conducted emissions limits specified over 150 kHz to 30 MHz

 - Radiated emissions limits specified over 30 MHz to 6 GHz